Join us virtually in October!

 2020 Co-op IMPACT Conference

 October 5-9, 2020

 Early-bird registration is now open for NCBA CLUSA’s Co-op IMPACT Conference, the only national, cross-sector event elevating the national conversation around a trusted, proven way to do business and build communities.
 This annual conference provides an unparalleled platform to reenergize the cooperative movement and galvanize its champions around building the next economy.
 As a fully virtual event this year, we are thrilled to make this event even more accessible and inclusive.

-This year’s conference will amplify how cooperatives are addressing their obligation to create diverse, equitable and inclusive workplaces and boards, and how co-ops can better meet the needs of communities that have been excluded from participation and economic advancement.
+This year’s conference will amplify how cooperatives are addressing their obligations to create diverse, equitable and inclusive workplaces and boards, and how co-ops can better meet the needs of communities that have been excluded from economic participation and advancement.

 “Nowhere but NCBA and IMPACT conference do you get to make those cross-sectoral connections with people about how to live out that P6 cooperation among cooperatives principle, and work together to make this co-op economy really grow and thrive and get to scale.” –Camille Kerr, principle at Upside Down Consulting

 “We’ve got cooperative professionals here thinking about innovative legal models to support international platforms.
 We’ve got purchasing cooperatives here that have tremendous purchasing power, that have the ability to help scale up new enterprises and are really looking for the ways in which they can use technology to bring their businesses into a new generation.
 And then we have people who are working on international development, who are looking for ways that technology can help us address some of the most pressing challenges around the world.
 It’s really exciting!”–Nathan Schneider, professor at the University of Colorado